Octopus9589/OctopusLabs-Django/README.md

 ## 3. The application should auto scale​ based on cpu usage.
 Both the web server (e.g.Nginx) and the chosen wsgi should scale independently.

-autoscaler is added with the scaler.yaml file for the wsgi app deployment (helm-charts/django-app/templates/scaler.yaml)
+autoscaler is added with the scaler.yaml file for the wsgi app deployment (helm-charts/django-app/templates/scaler.yaml).
+I think this should work.

 For the nginx (from nginx ingress), we can use the smilar configuration for the deployment.